GuidaRamos/OntoNeolog/README.md

 # OntoNeolog
-Ontology created under the scope of a Short-Term Scientific Mission Grant, within the [Cost Action CA22126 - European Network On Lexical Innovation (ENEOLI).](https://www.cost.eu/actions/CA22126/)

-The purpose of this STSM was to formally implement outcomes determined by  ongoing work in Task 1.3 – Domain and Knowledge Organisation.
+The purpose of this work is to formally implement outcomes determined by  ongoing work in Task 1.3 – Domain and Knowledge Organisation.
 For this formal implementation, we decided to use the ontology editor Protégé  to build on the framework of Sablayrolles(2017), whose meta-terminology allowed us (1) to identify 23 concepts classified as either types of result or types of process and – based on the latter – (2) to determine the subdomains of Linguistics under which lexical innovation phenomena fall.

 ![OntoNeolog](https://repository-images.githubusercontent.com/997593553/db17a3b1-f659-4306-974a-6902e05cd640)